OXID-eSales/developer_documentation/development/modules_components_themes/module/tutorials/override_functionality.rst

 Extending 'add to basket' functionality
 ---------------------------------------

-In this section the existing `"moduletemplate" module <https://github.com/OXID-eSales/module-template>`__ will be used which logs a product's id when it is added to the basket.
+In this section the existing `"module-template" module <https://github.com/OXID-eSales/module-template>`__ will be used which logs a product's id when it is added to the basket.

 Override functionality
 ^^^^^^^^^^^^^^^^^^^^^^

-To override functionality there is a need to create a module class.
+To override functionality there is a need to create a class in model.
 Here, the "moduletemplate" module will be used as an example.

 There is a need to create a child class - ``OxidEsales\ModuleTemplate\Model\Basket`` - which should override OXID eShop class